-Given the relatively recent progress advancing lesbian, gay, bisexual, and transgender (“LGBT”) rights, the employment attorneys at The Spitz Law Firm have often blogged about LGBT issues in the workplace and about employment discrimination based on sexual orientation.
+Given the relatively recent progress advancing lesbian, gay, bisexual, and transgender (“LGBT”) rights, the employment attorneys at Spitz, The Employee’s Law Firm have often blogged about LGBT issues in the workplace and about employment discrimination based on sexual orientation.
 (See Can I Be Fired Because I’m Gay/Lesbian? – Call The Right Attorney; Can My Employer Lock Me Out Of The Restrooms/Bathrooms?; Can I Be Fired For Marrying A Person Of The Same Sex?; and Can I Be Fired For Gender Transitioning?)

 Title VII of the Civil Rights Act of 1964 prohibits discrimination in employment on the basis of race/color, religion, gender/sex, and national origin.
 However, Title VII does not explicitly mention sexual orientation as a protected category.
 This hasn’t stopped the Equal Employment Opportunity Commission (“EEOC“) – the federal agency in charge of enforcing anti-discrimination laws – from bringing a campaign to advance LGBT rights in the workplace.
 (See Should I File With The EEOC Or Should I Get My Own Lawyer?; Top Employment Law Attorney: Do Not File With The EEOC Without Doing This First…; Should I File With The EEOC On My Own?
 No, Get A Lawyer!; Will The EEOC Stop Discrimination Against Me?
 Unlikely!).